snavc270/code2_spr2019/WEEK4/README.md

 	git fetch upstream
 	git merge upstream/master

-4. Adding a branch
+4. Adding a branch:
 	*In order to not mess up the orginal project and avoid merge conflicts, it is good practice to create another branch for the updates you want to make*

 	git checkout -b (the name of your branch)

-5. Committing & pushing
+5. Committing & pushing:
-	*Make sure your only committing and pushing to your branch
+	*Make sure your only committing and pushing to your branch*

 	git commit -am "your commit message"
 	git push origin (the name of your branch)